 The music industry is in big trouble indeed, to a degree that people don’t pay for music anymore, that artists no longer earn much money by selling records, and that many (if not most) traditional record companies could even completely vanish in future.
 At the same time fans are frustrated because of low quality music and exorbitant concert ticket prices.

 While the music industry wants us the believe that the internet and piracy are the causes of those problems, you will soon learn that this is not true at all.
 Piracy existed since the popularization of the music cassette in the 1960s, and the internet could even have been an huge opportunity for the entire industry.

 Piracy is not the problem, and it has never been.

 Instead of blaming external factors such as the internet, we’d better analyze what’s wrong with the music industry’s product, which is music itself.

-What really changed in the past two decades is the quality of music, which is at an all-time low today.
+What really changed in the past few decades is the QUALITY OF MUSIC, which is at an all-time low today.

 But is today’s music really that bad?

 Well, yes it is – and if you continue reading, then you will soon discover how bad it actually is.
 You may not yet believe me at this point, but reading the next few chapters will help you to understand how deep in trouble we actually are.

 Ready to change the world?”